tapskuji/pdf-to-jpeg/README.md

 ## Requirements

 - Each page in the PDF file must be converted to an image
+- Delete the PDF file after processing it
+- Name the image using invoice number
 - Must run on PHP 5.3 server
 - Be mindful of CPU load